loft-sh/vcluster/CONTRIBUTING.md

 `kubectl` within the syncer container will point to the virtual cluster and you can access it from there.
 If you need to recreate the vcluster, delete the `vcluster` namespace and rerun `devspace run dev` again.

+#### Debug vcluster with Delve
+If you wish to run vcluster in the debug mode with delve, run `devspace run dev` and wait until you see the command prompt (`root@vcluster-0:/vcluster#`).
+Run `dlv debug ./cmd/vcluster/main.go --listen=0.0.0.0:2345 --api-version=2 --output /tmp/__debug_bin --headless --build-flags="-mod=vendor" -- --lease-duration=99999`
+Wait until the `API server listening at: [::]:2345` message appears.
+Start the `Debug vcluster (localhost:2346)` configuration in VSCode to connect your debugger session.
+If you are not using VSCode, configure your IDE to connect to `localhost:2346` for the "remote" delve debugging.
+**Note:** vcluster won't start you connect with the debugger.
+**Note:** vcluster will be stopped once you detach your debugger session.

 ### Running vcluster Tests

 You can run the unit test suite with `./hack/test.sh` which should execute all the vcluster tests.

+The e2e test suite can be run from the e2e folder(`cd e2e`) with this command - `VCLUSTER_SUFFIX=vcluster go test -v -ginkgo.v`.
+Alternatively, if you [install ginkgo binary](https://github.com/onsi/ginkgo#global-installation), you can run it with `VCLUSTER_SUFFIX=vcluster ginkgo -v`.
+If you are running vcluster with `devspace run dev` then the `VCLUSTER_SUFFIX` environment variable shouldn't be set, and you should run the tests with `go test -v -ginkgo.v` or `ginkgo -v`.

-For running conformance tests, please take a look at [conformance tests](https://github.com/loft-sh/vcluster/tree/main/conformance/v1.20)
+For running conformance tests, please take a look at [conformance tests](https://github.com/loft-sh/vcluster/tree/main/conformance/v1.21)

 ### License